 Topaz blue 4 mm round, stainless steel eyelet

 was designed by Norbert Muerrle.
-This piece of jewelery is extravagant and goes beyond the ordinary.
-The design is inspired by a musical instrument - the french horn.
-It could be related to the fact that a big music festival took place in Humphrey's homeland in the year it was written.
-A suspicious number of Humphrey employees were seen at this festival for several days.
+This piece of jewelry is extravagant and goes beyond the ordinary.
+The design is inspired by a musical instrument – the French horn.
+It could have something to do with the fact that a big music festival took place in Humphrey's hometown in the year it was made.
+A suspiciously large number of Humphrey employees were seen at this party for several days.

-The colored gem sits diagonally in the pendant and appears to be floating.
+The colored gemstone sits diagonally in the pendant and appears to be floating.
 All lines are curved and form a perfect harmony.

-The trailer is matted and all corners and edges are softened.
+The pendant is matted and all corners and edges are softened.

-With proper treatment, Humphrey offers a 2-year guarantee on the secure hold of the gemstone.
+Humphrey offers a 2-year guarantee on the secure hold of the gemstone if treated properly.
 However, the lifespan is unlimited.
-Most of the jewelry ever produced by Humphrey is still worn.
+Most of the jewelry Humphrey ever produced is still worn.

-Topaz takes its name from an island in the Red Sea, which in ancient times was called Topazos.
-In fact, another mineral, olivine, which was long confused with topaz, was mined there.
-Another explanation of the name traces it back to the Sanskrit word tapas, meaning "fire" or "shining".
+Topaz takes its name from an island in the Red Sea, which was called Topazos in ancient times.
+In fact, another mineral, olivine, was mined there and was long confused with topaz.
+Another explanation of the name comes from the Sanskrit word tapas, which means "fire" or "light".

-Known for at least 2000 years, topaz is one of the precious stones that form the foundations of the twelve gates to the city of God, New Jerusalem.
-These stones should serve as a symbol of beauty and splendor and as a defense against enemies.
+Topaz has been known for at least 2,000 years and is one of the gemstones that form the foundations of the twelve gates to the New Jerusalem, the city of God.
+These stones were intended to serve as a symbol of beauty and splendor and as a defense against enemies.

-The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, violet and colorless.
+The color of topaz range from yellow, light blue, light green, tawny, reddish brown, red, purple and colorless.
 Humphrey only uses blue and white topazes.
-Many topazes are changed in color by treatment.
-This also applies to our blue topazes, as these would otherwise result in enormous prices.
+Many topazes change color through treatment.
+This also applies to our blue topazes, as they would otherwise attract enormous prices.

-A colored gemstone brings joy on many days and for a lifetime!
+A colored gemstone brings joy for many days and for a lifetime!